Holiday Fabric Gift Bags

 Line the fabric gift bags with cellophane sacks to gift sweets and cookies.

-For another Hanukkah project by Jemima Schlee, see Hanukkah Napkins and Place Mats.
+For another holiday project by Jemima Schlee, see Festive Napkins and Place Mats.

 Get the latest including tips, techniques and special offers straight to your inbox.